Cleveland Clinic: Cleveland Clinic Florida

+Cleveland Clinic Nevada

 In May 2010, Cleveland Clinic's Lou Ruvo Center for Brain Health opened in a unique structure designed by architect Frank Gehry in Las Vegas, Nevada.
 In 2018, the Indian River Medical Center in Vero Beach, Florida, and Martin Health, consisting of a hospital in Port St. Lucie and two hospitals in Stuart, Florida, joined the Cleveland Clinic system.

 International locations

+Cleveland Clinic Canada

 In 2006, the Cleveland Clinic opened Cleveland Clinic Canada, a 26,000-square-foot outpatient clinic in downtown Toronto, offering both Ontario Health Insurance Plan (OHIP) and non-OHIP services.
 In 2017, Cleveland Clinic Canada acquired the Sports Medicine Specialists located in midtown Toronto.

+Cleveland Clinic Abu Dhabi

 An overseas location, Cleveland Clinic Abu Dhabi, opened in 2015.

+Cleveland Clinic London

 The organization began work renovating an historic building at 33 Grosvenor Place in central London, England, in 2018.
-Demolition of the interior of the six-story, 198,000-square-foot building has begun, with an estimated opening date in early 2022.
+Demolition of the interior of the six-story, 198,000-square-foot building allowed for the conversion to a hospital, with Cleveland Clinic London opening in March 2022.